ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/actions.md

 # **C++ Actions API**

-!!! warning
+!!! note
-    This documentation is correct for only versions of sc-machine that >= 0.10.0.
+    This is correct for only versions of sc-machine that >= 0.10.0.
 ---

 This API provides functionality to handle sc-actions.